AssetMendy/ci-p1-submarine/README.md

   ### Manual Testing

   - Manual testing was performed in order to indetify any bugs or potential issues.
-No bugs were found during the manual test.
+Issue with image optimization was identified, when network connection was manually limited.

   ### Screen responsiveness test